sugarvoid/down-mail/readme.md

 -   Avoid falling objects
 -   Crashing into mailboxes is bad
 -   Twisters will slow you down
--   See a demon, kill it with a letter quickly
+-   See a lizard, kill it with a letter quickly
 -   Game last three days

 ## Controls :joystick: